 As family dentists, we will monitor the development of your child’s wisdom teeth.
 These typically begin to erupt in the late teens and early twenties but we can see them on dental x-rays beforehand.
 For most patients, dentists recommend wisdom teeth removal to support optimal long term dental health.

 Depending on the condition and position of the wisdom teeth, Dr. Furgurson or Dr. White may perform the wisdom tooth extraction in the comfort of our Chapel Hill dentist office.
 For more complex cases, we may elect to refer you to a local oral surgeon for treatment.
-Contact our office at 919.736.6175 or schedule an appointment online.

 Tooth extraction can be a relatively simple procedure.
 Especially when the teeth are partially or fully erupted and there is no impact on adjacent teeth.
 In these situations, we can make patients comfortable with a local anesthetic while your dentist removes the teeth.